 With go/no-go decisions, as with any kind of decision making, your steps begin with defining the problem, developing criteria for a successful solution, and generating alternatives.
+(You can learn more about these steps in our article on the Dynamics of Decision Making .)
 From these potential alternatives, you can choose your best "go" option.

 For go/no-go decisions, you have to choose between two options: to go ahead, or to do nothing.
 To make good decisions, you need to use two groups of tools:

 "When I started using Mind Tools, I was not in a supervisory position.
 Now I am.
 Along with that came a 12% increase in salary." – Pat Degan, Houston, USA

 This ensures that you don’t lose your plan.

 Please enter your username or email address and we'll send you a reminder.